Skip to Content

 A cream tea set out on a table outdoors - jam, clotted cream and a homemade buttermilk scone cut in half spread with jam and cream.

-Make a batch of scones and pop them in the oven – 12 minutes later you’ve got warm scones ready to eat.
+Make a batch of easy classic buttermilk scones and pop them in the oven – 12 minutes later you’ve got warm scones ready to eat.
 Simply split open and spread with butter.
 Delicious any time of day, we’ve even been known to have them for breakfast.

 Fresh from the oven, a batch of Homemade Buttermilk Scones on a baking tray